South America

 6. Anticuchos (Beef heart skewers)

 Never tried heart but really want to?
 Then Peruvian anticuchos is the perfect dish for you.
-This beef-heart is seasoned with garlic and vinegar and is very tough to eat that is why it is often flash fried for a couple of seconds to make it a bit more tender.
-For anyone that is not keen on eating beef heart, there are also options for marinated chicken version of the kebabs.
+This beef heart is seasoned with garlic and vinegar and is very tough to eat - that is why it is often flash fried for a couple of seconds to make it a bit more tender.
+For anyone not keen on eating beef heart, there are also options for a marinated chicken version of the kebabs.

 Anticuchos are typically consumed on the move while walking about (you can get them at restaurants, but they aren't the same) and it is very common to find these in each district of Lima.

-Peru even celebrates the "Dia Nacional del Anticucho," a holiday honouring one of the country's most beloved traditional foods every 3rd of October.
+Peru even celebrates the "Dia Nacional del Anticucho," a holiday honouring one of the country's most beloved traditional foods every October 3rd.

 Anti